Connect With Us

 Behavioural Modification & Family Coaching

-Dr. Arini Verwer, PhD, developed Social Brain & Interaction protocols, which focus on brain development and the influence of the social environment on emotional state and behavior.
+Dr. Arini Verwer, PhD, developed Social Brain & Interaction protocols, which focus on brain development and the influence of the social environment on emotional state and behaviour.
 This therapy aims to assist families in understanding each family member’s emotional needs through communicative patterns of behavior and movement.
 Social Brain therapy is grounded in the science of learning and behavior, pinpointing a child’s learning style, emotional needs, and value system that drive behavior.
-Through parental coaching, specific tools and skills are identified and applied to help the child in everyday life, fostering emotional regulation, independence, and improved social interaction.
+Through parent coaching services, specific tools and skills are identified and applied to help the child in everyday life, fostering emotional regulation, independence, and improved social interaction.

 SLEEP IS THE BODY’S NATURAL STRESS MANAGEMENT SYSTEM